 Little is known so far about any modern day framing narrative, although it appears to have been confirmed that it will return in Assassin’s Creed Origins in some capacity.
 In a video from PythonSelkanHD, artwork in an accidentally-opened page of the Dawn of the Creed edition seems to show a modern day Abstergo soldier.
 The modern day has been a part of every Assassin’s Creed game to a greater or lesser extent and focuses on an ongoing feud between the Assassins and the Templars, which stretches throughout history to the present day.
 Assassin’s Creed Syndicate limited the modern world’s aspect to some cinematic cutscenes.

-Something we do know is that there will be no time-hopping anomalies in Assassin’s Creed Origins as there were in Unity and Syndicate.
-There will, however, be a similar element that plays with the idea of Assassin’s Creed Origins as a historical metanarrative, as Ismail says in an interview with Edge magazine: “We have fun with the fact that we’re not actually in Egypt, we’re inside the Animus.
+Something we do know is that there is no time-hopping anomalies in Assassin’s Creed Origins as there were in Unity and Syndicate.
+There is, however, a similar element that plays with the idea of Assassin’s Creed Origins as a historical metanarrative, as Ismail says in an interview with Edge magazine: “We have fun with the fact that we’re not actually in Egypt, we’re inside the Animus.
 But they’re not time anomalies, per se.”

 Assassin’s Creed Origins open world

-There’s a huge feat being undertaken for Assassin’s Creed Origins - Ubisoft are recreating all of Egypt.
-It’s probably not to scale (trekking through a 1:1 desert can’t be that much fun) but it’s still a huge task that hopefully will yield impressive results.
+A huge feat has been undertaken for Assassin’s Creed Origins – Ubisoft has recreated all of Egypt.
+It’s probably not to scale (trekking through a 1:1 desert can’t be that much fun) but it’s still a huge task that hopefully has yield impressive results.
 Naturally, this means a huge map that’s shown above; almost ten times larger than Syndicate’s, with multiple cities.

 On the map we can see Memphis, which counts for a small portion of the overall world.
 That, we know, is big enough to rival any Assassin’s Creed city size yet, without any load times even when entering major cities.
 Blimey.
 The many pyramids in the game are also pretty sizeable, too: Redditor CrossingEden noted that sliding down even a small pyramid takes around 12 seconds.

-Part of the way they’re capturing all of Egypt is by creating defined areas.
-In an interview on the Ubisoft blog Ashraf Ismail, Assassin’s Creed Origins’ game director, said that they’re trying to show off the different areas of Egypt as “the perfect playground.”
+Part of the way they have captured all of Egypt is by creating defined areas.
+In an interview on the Ubisoft blog Ashraf Ismail, Assassin’s Creed Origins’ game director, said that they tried to show off the different areas of Egypt as “the perfect playground.”